reinvantveer/reinvantveer.github.io/_posts/2021-04-10-qgis-plugin-development.md

 # QGIS is awesome

-QGIS, as a (the?) premier GIS client software - is one of my favorite open source projects.
-Not just because I'm a geospatial developer/researcher but also because it's both well-maintained and I have seen the fantastic development it has gone through over the previous years.
+[QGIS](https://qgis.org/), as a (the?) premier GIS client software - is one of my favorite open source projects.
+Not just because I'm a geospatial developer/researcher but also because I have seen the fantastic development it has gone through over the years.
 It gained a ton of features and a lot more stability along the way.
-Not that there's no rough edges, but rough edges are in _any_ piece of software basically, it's why software (like art, a quote attributed to Da Vinci) is never truly finished (it just gets abandoned at some point).
+Not that there's no rough edges, but rough edges are in _any_ piece of software if you dig deep enough.

-I have been a long-term user of QGIS although I never acquainted myself with all the nooks and crannies of the package.
-However I recently followed an (internal) masterclass on using the fancy [Atlas](https://www.qgistutorials.com/en/docs/automating_map_creation.html) feature that lets you auto-generate templated fancy cartographic layouts of your data.
+Although I have been a QGIS user for quite some time, although I never acquainted myself with all the nooks and crannies of the package.
+However I recently followed an (internal) masterclass on using the [Atlas](https://www.qgistutorials.com/en/docs/automating_map_creation.html) feature that lets you auto-generate templated fancy cartographic layouts of your data.
 Nowadays I'm more of a "what did I actually produce using this {script,query,export}?" user of QGIS, but I did extensive mapping and editing previously and I found it an extremely useful tool for the job.
 Particularly helpful for example is